BaguaSys/tutorials/src/more-optimizations/cached-dataset.md

 ## Usage

 [`CachedDataset`](https://bagua.readthedocs.io/en/latest/autoapi/bagua/torch_api/contrib/index.html#bagua.torch_api.contrib.CachedDataset) is
-a customized dataset, (see [Creating a Custom Dataset for your files](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html#creating-a-custom-dataset-for-your-files)).
+a customized dataset (see [Creating a Custom Dataset for your files](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html#creating-a-custom-dataset-for-your-files)).
 It wraps a Pytorch dataset and caches its samples into a distributed key-value store.
 We can specify the backend to use on the initialization of a cached dataset.
 Currently [Redis](https://redis.io/) is supported, which is a **in-memory** data store.

-By default, cached dataset will spawn a new Redis instance on each worker node, and data is sharded across all Redis instances on all nodes in this Bagua job.
+By default, cached dataset will spawn a new Redis instance on each worker node, and data is sharded across all Redis instances on all nodes in the Bagua job.
 We can specify the maximum memory limit to use for each node, by passing `capacity_per_node` to `CachedDataset`.

 The following is an example to use a Redis-backend cached dataset, the maximum memory limit on each node is `400GB`.
-A 4-node Bagua job will have a maximum memory limit of `1.6TB`.
+A 4-node Bagua job can have a maximum memory limit of `1.6TB`.

 ```python
 from bagua.torch_api.contrib import CachedDataset